SpriteOvO/Telegram-Anti-Revoke/README.md

 -->

 If Telegram releases a new version update and the change is large, the plugin may go wrong or cause a crash.
-Please report the issue and wait for the plugin to update.
+Please report an issue and wait for plugin update.
 <!--Don't repeat reports on reported issues, thank you!-->

 ## :gem: ThirdParty